 The chemistry between the enigmatic Guru Dutt and the luminous Waheeda Rehman is electric.
 They convey so much without saying anything.
 As Sinha says, ‘We have always understood each other.’

 While ‘Kaagaz Ke Phool’ has its flaws (which I think are very few), it is essentially a beautiful, influential classic.
 The storytelling is simple without being too emotionally manipulative or preachy.
 ‘Kaagaz Ke Phool’ is a gift to cinema.

 7) KHAMOSHI (1969)

 - Cast: Rajesh Khanna, Waheeda Rehman, Dharmendra

 An exquisite soundtrack from Hemant Kumar (composer & producer) along with songs such as Tum pukar lo..
-(Hemant Kumar & Kishore Kumar) & Woh shaam kuch ajeeb thi (Kishore Kumar) make this film an enduring classic which stands the test of time.
+(Hemant Kumar & Kishore Kumar) & Woh shaam Kuch ajeeb thi (Kishore Kumar) makes this film an enduring classic which stands the test of time.

-Khamoshi, one of the great classics of Hindi cinema, revolves around Waheeda and its her best performance ever.
-With Dharmendra she is gay & chirpy, but with Rajesh she is sad & aloof, her eyes betraying the pain of unrequited love and foreseeing the impending doom.
-Gulzar’s exquisite lyrics were beautifully composed by Hemant.
+Khamoshi, one of the great classics of Hindi cinema, revolves around Waheeda, and it is her best performance ever.
+With Dharmendra, she is gay & chirpy, but with Rajesh, she is sad & aloof, her eyes betraying the pain of unrequited love and foreseeing the impending doom.
+Hemant beautifully composed Gulzar’s exquisite lyrics.
 The haunting music & beautifully etched performances linger on.
 It is a remake of a Bengali film “Deep Jale Jaaye” starring Suchitra Sen, directed by Asit Sen.

 - Director: K. Balachander